 “Okay.”
 Nan sighed.
 An entire day?
 What kind of bug hit her?

-Izusa gave a light hum of approval.
+Izusa gave a light hm of approval.
 “I have to do a quick spot check, then we can roll you out of here for something to munch on.”

 Vaguely familiar splotches of brown and white surrounded her.
 A simple cube-ish structure sat aside the bed, a drawer or a desk of some kind.
-The thing snaking up from its center was decidedly not a wood eating superworm with a glowing purple eye, but a curly lamp when seen through the non-fuzzy part of her vision.
+The thing snaking up from its center was decidedly not a wood eating superworm with a gleaming purple eye, but a curly lamp when seen through the non-fuzzy part of her vision.

 She lifted her arms when asked, only flinching slightly at the cold touch of something Izusa snatched up from a tray beside her.
 It looked enough like a stethoscope, but the instruments that were brought along with it mocked her attempts at recognition.
-As long as the more weird ones stayed away from her skin, maintaining her calm state of mind took precedence.
+As long as the more weird ones stayed away from her skin, she’d have no complaints.

 So, instead of ‘What the hell is that unholy combination of a reflex hammer and scalpel for, and why does it need a light?’
 Nan thought of practical questions.

 “I don’t have any money on me, do you need to call my parents?”
-Nan grimaced, if this was going to be like any of the other times she checked in at the hospital, there would be no escape from ma and pa’s doting.
-She didn’t hate them for it, quite the opposite really, Nan was just the kind of person that valued quiet and serenity.
+Nan grimaced, if this was going to be like any of the other times she checked in at the hospital, there would be no escape from Ma and Pa’s doting.
+She didn’t hate them for it, quite the opposite really, Nan was just the kind of person that shied away from public displays of affection.

-“Don’t worry about that, even if you came with coins, we couldn’t take ’em.”
+“Don’t worry, even if you came with coins, we couldn’t take ’em.”
 Izusa hid a yawn with her hand.
 “Repeat your ABCs, please.”